liusam111/Monkey-Bot/README.md

 If you would like the bot to work, you will need to replace the "token" field in "config.json" with your bot's token.
-I have ommitted the token for my bot for security reasons.
+I have omitted the "config.json" file for security reasons concerning the token.
+The "config.json" is described by the following:

+{
+    "prefix": "~",
+    "token": "INSERT TOKEN HERE"
+}

 NodeJS Modules Needed:
 cheerio